nickkunz/crassmat/README.md

 ## Contributions

-CRASSMAT is open for public improvements and maintenence.
+CRASSMAT is open for improvements and maintenence.
 Your help is valued to make the package better for everyone.

 ## Reference